CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module CON.7 Information security on trips abroad.md

 * The policy for VPN usage needs to be explained to staff, for example during training sessions or awareness-raising events.
 #### CON.7.M8 Secure Use of Public WLANs [User]

 WLAN hotspots, such as those found in public places such as hotels, airports, exhibition halls, train stations, restaurants and convention centers, should always be regarded as an insecure network, as it is difficult to assess the level of security that exists there from the outside.
-The user must be made aware that hotspots can not be classified as trustworthy.
+The user must be made aware that hotspots can not generally be trusted.

 The access of mobile IT systems to resources of the institution via publicly accessible WLANs should therefore only be possible via a Virtual Private Network (VPN) or with comparable security.